Lokidottir/parameterized-typesystems/README.md

 # Parameterized typesystems

-A library exposing typeclasses for typechecking terms parametrized in their
+A library exposing typeclasses for typechecking terms parametrized in their typesystem.

 ## Languages & their typesystems